xzzulz/microbi/readme.md

      }
 ```
  get the following parameters:

 - reqUrl: An url object returned by Node url.parse method
 - requestBody: The complete request body message, if there is one.
   Note that some http methods (GET, DELETE) don't have request body.

-#### Alternate option: Using streams in api function
+#### Alternate options: Using streams on api functions

-There is the option to get Node stream objects as parameter on api function.
+There is the option to get Node stream objects as parameters on api functions.
 For this, set a "stream" flags directly on the api function:
 ```javascript
      api.stuff.items.POST.stream = true